 ” I myself am guilty for the suffering of humanity; only if I reach the highest goal, and then not for myself, but in service of the word, can I bring forth healing.”

 It is the Grail King who understands how the great cosmic forces operating in the macrocosm rule in the microcosm of the human body.
 This is the secret of the Hermetical axiom: “As above, so below.”
 As we’ve seen, Saturn’s power primarily works in obstructing and inhibiting, just as how the control system mankind is currently in bondage to, behaves.
 The controllers (in their various guises) prevent their slaves from seeing certain truths, from forcing us to live their way of reality.
-Perhaps this is why the term “royalty” is tied with the word “reality.”
+Perhaps this is why the term “royalty” is tied to the word “reality.”
 The excess Saturnian energy may be why so many people are unwilling to change their minds even when confronted by evidence.